Schwob School of Music, Columbus State University

 The opportunities I have been given during my time at Columbus are unlike any others I’ve had before.
 Owing to international exposure through competitions, I have travelled the world performing as well as teaching.

-I had the opportunity to play at New York’s Lincoln Center in 2018, when Gustavo Dudamel received the Dorothy and Lillian Gish Prize, and have undertaken solo tours, such as a recent one across South America.
+I had the opportunity to play at New York’s Lincoln Center for the Paez Medal Award by VAEA given to Gustavo Dudamel, and have undertaken solo tours, such as a recent one across South America.

 Other than continuing to grow my solo career, I hope to build a wide-ranging and varied musical future for myself that includes teaching, public speaking and giving back to the music community.
 I hope to help others find their own way as a performer and truly love making music.